The lineup has changed a lot over the years: here’s the most notable vehicles that did their time with me and have left

 Greta was purchased September 21, 2016 outside of Boston.
 She was an original owner vehicle up until 2014 when sold to a second owner who neglected some care and maintenance.
-Greta did come back to life well enough to be part of Wolfsgart 8 Alpha Class and become one of the main show cars 2017 and 2018.
-Greta is the very rare “E” trim level which was only sold in 1989 in limited numbers which is why I originally bought her.
+Approaching just 81K, Greta did come back to life well enough to be part of Wolfsgart 8 Alpha Class and become one of the main show cars for 2017.
+Greta is the very rare “E” trim which was only sold in 1989 in limited numbers (why I originally bought her).
 However, of the show cars, she was the most used.
 Being a car that saw New England winters she had the most engine bay and underside corrosion and required several major repairs that did not make sense when we had Edelweiss, our other Alpine White 100, which was in better shape.
-So in November 2018 I made the tough decision to combine the two vehicles and make one ultimate 100 “E” style vehicle.
+In November 2018 I made the tough decision to combine the two vehicles and make one ultimate 100 “E” style vehicle.
 While well-stripped out at this point, she still lives down the street as a parts car to keep Edelweiss, Greis, and Ottmar going when they need something.